Karenge Bush Camp

 Welcome to Karenge

 Named for the area where the camp was first established, Karenge means ‘small footprint’ in Kinyarwanda.
-The word also expresses Karenge Bush Camp’s simple rustic charm and its commitment to leaving a light ecological footprint and allowing guests to be immersed in nature.
+The word also expresses Karenge Bush Camp’s simple charm and commitment to leaving a light ecological footprint and allowing guests to be immersed in nature.

 Experiences